 We’ve noticed a rapid growth in finance due to the evolution of non-banking lenders in the European market.
 Turning from a niche offering to a recognized source of finance to reputable European business, alternative lending now serves SMEs and mid-market companies that previously relied on bank financing to a greater extent.

-Neobank lenders are a valuable source of investment capital and are potent to meet the market needs in the more personalized offering.
+Neobank lenders are a valuable source of investment capital and are potent to meet the market needs in a more personalized offering.
 All that makes alternative lending a more serious market player than we could imagine 7-10 years ago.
 A favorable factor that contributed to this growth was the re-evaluation of the policymaker’s approach to the regulatory framework.

 According to The Alternative Investment Management Association (AIMA), the points of improvement in the regulatory landscape should include: